invoke-ai/InvokeAI/docs/installation/INSTALL_SOURCE.md

 ---
-title: The "One-Click" Installer
+title: The InvokeAI Source Installer
 ---

 ## Introduction

-The one-click installer is a shell script that attempts to automate every step needed to install and run InvokeAI on a stock computer running recent versions of Linux, MacOSX or Windows.
+The source installer is a shell script that attempts to automate every step needed to install and run InvokeAI on a stock computer running recent versions of Linux, MacOSX or Windows.